automerge/trellis/README.md

 # Trellis

+*This is a largely defunct research project left online for posterity.
+If you're discovering this now, you should take a look at [PushPin](https://github.com/inkandswitch/pushpin), a much more complete & robust implementation of this approach to software development.*

 Trellis is a [Trello](https://trello.com/) clone built as an Electron desktop application.
 We built Trellis to demo [MPL](https://github.com/automerge/mpl), a distributed persistence library that allows developers to build collaborative applications that are realtime, offline, and network partition tolerant.

 ![screenshot](https://raw.githubusercontent.com/automerge/trellis/master/screenshot.png)